Eathyn/blog/docs/front_end/css/hide_element/index.md

 ## width + height + overflow

 - Hidden elements do not take up space
-- Elements is not deleted from DOM tree
+- Elements are not deleted from accessibility tree
 - Events can not trigger event handler

 ```html